-Your support can directly benefit health and well being research - from tackling infectious diseases and researching new therapies for neurological conditions - the choice is yours.
+Your support can directly benefit health and wellbeing research - from tackling infectious diseases to researching new therapies for neurological conditions - the choice is yours.

 Our medical research has benefitted millions of individuals and you can help too by fundraising in aid of the cause close to your heart.
 Below are just a few examples of the areas you can help.
 If there is an area you are interested in helping that isn’t listed below, please get in touch to discuss.

 Anne Rowling Regenerative Neurology Clinic

 Anne Rowling, born in 1945, was the mother of the author J.K.
 Rowling, famous for her Harry Potter books.
 Anne died in 1990 from complications related to multiple sclerosis.
 In 2010, when J.K.
 Rowling reached the age at which her mother died, she founded this clinic in her mother’s name.

 At the Anne Rowling Clinic, we deliver clinical care and research to improve the lives of people with degenerative conditions affecting the brain.

 We are delivering drug trials, making discoveries and improving quality of life for people living with neurological conditions including multiple sclerosis (MS), motor neuron disease (MND), cognitive disorders, Parkinson’s disease, Huntington’s disease, and early onset dementias.

 We host NHS Lothian specialist clinics for these conditions and combine this clinical care with scientific research.
 By combining clinical care and scientific research we are giving people living with neurodegenerative conditions the opportunity to be part of innovations and discoveries that will have a positive impact for the future.

 Set-up a JustGiving page (external website)

 It is estimated that more than one in three people will develop some form of cancer during their lifetime.
 When you support cancer research at the University of Edinburgh, you choose the exact area of research you want your money to support.